prometheus/docs/content/docs/instrumenting/http_sd.md

 is not saved across restart.

 The whole list of targets must be returned on every scrape.
-There is no support for incremental update.
-A prometheus instance does not send its hostname and it is not possible for a SD endpoint to know if the SD requests is the first one after a restart or not.
+There is no support for incremental updates.
+A Prometheus instance does not send its hostname and it is not possible for a SD endpoint to know if the SD requests is the first one after a restart or not.